ampl/colab.ampl.com/README.md

 ### Updating index

-The following command updates the readme file and the shpinx documentation:
+The following command updates the readme file and the index in the documentation:
 ```bash
 $ python index.py
 ```